Attitude Coverage

 3. Click OK.

-4. Rename AttitudeFigureOfMerit1 () to NAsset.
+4. Rename AttitudeFigureOfMerit1 () NAsset.

 N Asset Coverage measures the number of assets available simultaneously during coverage, where N is between zero and the total number of assets defined in the coverage definition.
 You want to examine the lowest number of satellites that you can track by pointing the sensor at various locations.
 By selecting the location with the highest minimum, you can maximize tracking of the satellites.

-1. Open NAsset's () properties ().
+1. Open NAsset's () Properties ().

 2. Select the Basic - Definition page.

-3. Set the following:
+3. Set the following in the Definition panel:

 4. Option Value

-Type: N Asset Coverage
+Type N Asset Coverage

-Compute: Minimum
+Compute Minimum

 5. Click Apply.